Will You Pay Taxes on Your Social Security Benefits?

 Many people who have been diligent savers think it is unrealistic to have Social Security tax-free and think they always will be forced to have 85% of their Social Security Taxable.
 However, our clients who have saved more than $1 million in tax-deferred accounts will disagree with that statement.
 Through proactive tax planning and the use of a Roth conversion, many of them are able to put themselves in a position where they end up paying no tax on their Social Security benefit.

 Another strategy for reducing taxes on your Social Security is to wait until age 70 to start benefits.
 This doesn’t work for everyone’s situation.
-I tell people all the time that if they can tell me when they are going to pass away, I will tell them when to take social security.
+I tell people all the time that if they can tell me when they are going to pass away, I will tell them when to take Social Security.
 We simply do not know the best time; however, delaying benefits has the dual effect of reducing your income in your 60s to allow for withdrawals from your investments to be in lower tax brackets while also maximizing your monthly payments when you start benefits.

 Finally, the best strategy for addressing future taxes is to implement a plan that’s customized for your unique situation and goals.
-Seek out an advisor who doesn’t take a cookie-cutter approach to financial planning, but instead has the right resources and expertise to help you make informed decisions.
+Seek out an adviser who doesn’t take a cookie-cutter approach to financial planning, but instead has the right resources and expertise to help you make informed decisions.
 If you do this, you can maximize how much of your Social Security benefits you keep — and minimize how much you owe in taxes.

 The appearances in Kiplinger were obtained through a PR program.
 The columnist received assistance from a public relations firm in preparing this piece for submission to Kiplinger.com.
 Kiplinger was not compensated in any way.